3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

   methods have been omitted due to their logic, assuming that firmware can remove certificates enrolled this way from the UEFI BIOS Menu.

-The conclusions allowed us to proceed with UEFI Secure Boot integration in the Yocto layer.
+The conclusions allowed us to proceed with UEFI Secure Boot integration into Zarhus.

-## Integrating UEFI Secure Boot into a Yocto layer
+## Integrating UEFI Secure Boot into Zarhus

 Integrating UEFI Secure Boot into an existing Yocto layer is possible by using the [meta-secure-core](https://github.com/Wind-River/meta-secure-core) layer in